Brett-Kennedy/ikNN/README.md

 `
 pip install ikNN
 `
 It is also possible to do a git clone.
-Only the interpretable_knn.py is necessary to use the model.
+Only the interpretable_knn.py file is necessary to use the model.

 ## Examples